DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 ### Auto Complete

 The Auto complete Button is located between the 'PDDL' and the 'Predicates' field.
-As its title indicates, it tries to auto complete the Predicates, Types and Requirements fields, and applies all changes.
+As it's title indicates, it tries to auto complete the Predicates, Types and Requirements fields, and applies all changes.
 First to mention: It tries.
 Currently no bugs are known, and usually it finds all Predicates, types and requirements needed, but there is NO guarantee.
 Second to mention: It's Auto Complete.
 Therefore it will just add, input to the fields, but not override them.

 ### Apply